diggerwoo/jsh/README.md

 There is no need to define the PATH.
 When jsh starts it sets "PATH=/bin:/sbin/:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin" to make sure that it can  find most of common commands of Linux.

-There are two customized env vars defined by jsh：
+There are two internal env vars defined by jsh：
- - SCPEXEC: set 1 or TRUE if users/groups are allowed to use scp.
+ - SCPEXEC, set 1 or TRUE if users/groups are allowed to use scp.
- - SCPDIR: defines accessible directories other than HOME.
+ - SCPDIR, defines accessible directories other than HOME.
 Multi directory shoud be separated by ':'.

 For example:
 ```